Last updated: Apr 21, 2026

 This step takes… up to a month

-Step 14: Closing Document Submission
+Step 14: Submitting Closing Documents

 This step takes… a few minutes

-Step 15: Review and Approval of Closing Documents
+Step 15: Final Review and Closing Approval

 This step takes… around two weeks

-Step 16: Loan Closing and Disbursement
+Step 16: Closing and Disbursement of Funds

 This step takes… around a week